Pulcifer, Wisconsin

 Pulcifer is an unincorporated census-designated place in the town of Green Valley, Shawano County, Wisconsin, United States.
-Pulcifer is located on the Oconto River and Wisconsin Highway 22 5 mi northeast of Cecil.
-As of the 2010 census, its population is 134.
+Pulcifer is located on the Oconto River and Wisconsin Highway 22, 5 mi northeast of Cecil.
+As of the 2020 census, Pulcifer had a population of 131.

 History

 The community was named after Daniel H. Pulcifer (1834–1896), who served in the Wisconsin State Assembly and also served as mayor of Shawano, Wisconsin.